 Learn everything about pruning hydrangeas here

 You can use general potting soil that drains well.
-Using a mixture of 50% peat moss and 50% horticulture perlite or 50% sand will give the cutting a good headstart.
+Using a mixture of equal parts of perlite, peat moss and sand will give the cutting a good headstart.
 If you don’t have peat moss, substitute it by adding cocopeat to the mixture.

 You can also go for a readymade propagation mix available in the market.
 We also have a detailed article on making potting mixes here.